 If you have any concerns about your wounds, seek medical attention sooner rather than later.
 If you’re having headaches or any symptoms of concussion, see a doctor.

 Infection is a real risk, so take care of road rash with soap and water, use bandages, and change your bandages regularly.
 When it comes to training, remember that healing takes energy and people tend to have lower quality of sleep while injured.
-Pros sometimes have to race or train through pain, but for the majority of athletes it’s better to prioritize healing over training.
+Pros sometimes have to race or train through pain.
+However, for the majority of athletes it’s better to prioritize healing over training.

-For some pro advice on recovering from a crash, check out this article from 2016 Olympian Mara Abbott.
+For some pro advice on recovering from a bicycle crash, check out this article from Olympian Mara Abbott.

 And when you’re back on the bike, here is advice for regaining your confidence after a cycling crash.

 And here’s an article on how to avoid crashes when riding in a group.